oracle/terraform-provider-oci/website/docs/r/core_volume.html.markdown

 	* `0`: Represents Lower Cost option.
 	* `10`: Represents Balanced option.
 	* `20`: Represents Higher Performance option.
+* `block_volume_replicas_deletion` - (Optional) (updatable) The boolean value, if you have replicas and want to disable replicas set this argument to true and remove `block_volume_replicas` in representation at the same time.
+If you want to enable a new replicas, remove this argument and use `block_volume_replicas` again.

 ** IMPORTANT **